sandeep40/googleMap/README.md

    - Constructors:
       - [GtNavigationRails](components.md#gtnavigationrails-widget)({this.nrdlist,
-          this.selectedindex, this.setindex, this.isShowLable = true, this.trailing});
+          this.selectedindex, this.setindex, this.isShowLable = true, this.trailingWidget,this.navigationBackGroundColor = Colors.white, this.selectedRowColor = Colors.blueGrey, this.selectedRowDarkColor = Colors.grey, this.inconColor = Colors.black, this.onHoverHandler, this.selectedTitle = "", this.selectedTitleColor = Colors.blue, this.selectedTitleChange, this.selectedTitleOnTap, this.drawerWidth = 200, this.railIconSize = 16});

    - Input Parameters of GtNavigationRails Widget
       - nrdlist - List<Rails> - Defines the appearance of the button items that are arrayed within the navigation rail.
 The value must be a list of two or more.